Ken Jeong

-Jeong is still a licensed physician in California but has since stopped practicing in favor of his acting career.
-He currently appears as a panelist on the American version of the singing competition show The Masked Singer and appeared on the first series of the British version.
+Jeong is a licensed physician in California but has since stopped practicing in favor of his acting career.
+He appears as a panelist on the American version of the singing competition show The Masked Singer and appeared on the first series of the British version.
 He also serves as the host of I Can See Your Voice.

 Early life and education

-Jeong was born in Detroit, Michigan, to South Korean immigrant parents, D.K. and Young Jeong.
-His father D.K. received his Ph.D. in economics from Wayne State University.
-Jeong was raised in Greensboro, North Carolina.
-D.K.
-Jeong was a professor of economics at North Carolina A&T State University.
+Kendrick Kang-Joh Jeong was born on July 13, 1969, in Detroit, Michigan, to South Korean immigrant parents, D.K. and Young Jeong.
+He moved to North Carolina at the age of four, and was raised in Greensboro, North Carolina.

 Jeong attended Walter Hines Page High School, where he participated in the regional quiz bowl, was elected to the student council, and played violin in the school orchestra.
 He graduated in 1986 at the age of 16, and later went on to receive Greensboro's Youth of the Year award for his achievements.

 Jeong began pursuing acting while a sophomore at Duke University.
 He briefly considered majoring in drama while still continuing his pre-med coursework.
 He graduated from Duke in 1990 and obtained his M.D. at the UNC School of Medicine in 1995.
 The summer before medical school, he took theater classes at the University of California, Los Angeles (UCLA).

 Career

-1995−1998: Medical residency
+1995–1998: Medical residency

 Jeong's background in theater and improv started while he was still a medical student in North Carolina.
 He was a regular at open mic nights in the Raleigh-Durham circuit, performing at Charlie Goodnights in Raleigh and Tootie's Durham Comedy Club.
 He also emceed The Comedy Spot programming series on Duke University campus 1992 and 1993 (produced by his friend Kendrick Jahng) opening for Margaret Cho, Jeff Dunham, and others.

-Jeong completed his residency in internal medicine at the Ochsner Medical Center in New Orleans.
+Jeong completed his residency at the Ochsner Medical Center in New Orleans.

 Jeong won the Big Easy Laff-Off in 1995 while still in residency.
 NBC president Brandon Tartikoff and The Improv founder Budd Friedman were judges and they both urged Jeong to move to Los Angeles.